As a brand new visitor to the city you will undoubtedly spend a large amount of time exploring Old Town Prague. And with good reason.

 For us, the Spanish Synagogue is the highlight of the Jewish Quarter.
 Considered one of the most beautiful synagogues in Europe, it’s Moorish-Andalucían interior is decorated with vivid stained glass windows and Islamic motifs.
 It also features an exhibition that documents the history of the Jewish people in the Czech Republic, along with important Jewish figures like Franz Kafka and Sigmund Freud.

 Tip: There are numerous ticket offices throughout the Jewish Quarter.
 You can purchase a ticket for 480 Kč that will cover admission to all of the major sites, including 6 synagogues, the Jewish Town Hall, and the Old Jewish Synagogue.
 It’s important to note that the sites are closed on all major Jewish holidays and Saturday (in observance of the Sabbath).
-You can also book a tour to Terezin, a WWII Czech labor camp
+You can also book a tour to Terezin, a WWII Czech concentration camp.

 While there are historical exhibits at most of the sites, we recommend booking a guided tour.
 A knowledgeable guide will provide you with unique stories, details and context you would otherwise miss out on.